scottmilla/Node-Twitter-Starter/README.md

 To get started, make sure you have Node downloaded.
 If you don't, go to https://nodejs.org/en/download/ <br><br>

 Then, you have to create a twitter developer account if you don't have one already.
 Go here https://developer.twitter.com/, and follow the steps until you can create an account, then go to https://developer.twitter.com/en/account/environments and set up a dev environment, then finally grab your api keys (you'll need consumer key, consumer secret, access key, and access secret).
-You'll need these later. <br><br>
+These keys are used to make requests for data. <br><br>

 Next, when your in this repo, run the following command <br> npm i express twitter dotenv <br><br>